 meredith wells-lepley, ph.d.

 An environmental psychologist specializing in the study of office environments, Dr. Wells-Lepley has conducted research studies examining the aging workforce, workspace personalization, pets in the workplace, and worksite health promotion.
 Her work has been published in several academic journals including The Journal of Environmental Psychology, Environment and Behavior, and The Journal of Occupational Health Psychology.
 Furthermore, her work has been noticed by popular media outlets including The Washington Post, The Los Angeles Times, The Boston Globe, SELF Magazine, Psychology Today as well as newspapers and radio programs in the United States, England, and Canada.
-She currently serves as editor of the work-life column of Business Lexington.
+She was the previous editor of the work-life column of Business Lexington.